jame25/piper-tts-nvda/README.md

 - Check NVDA logs for detailed synthesis timing information
 - If speech becomes slow, restart NVDA to reset the daemon pool
-- For development/debugging, see `KNOWN_ISSUES.md` for technical details

 ## Support